This Lemon Cheesecake may be my favorite cheesecake that I’ve eaten in recent history.

 - Top evenly with lemon curd.

-- If time permits, let the cheesecake sit at room temperature for 30 minutes before serving, for best taste and texture.
+- If time permits, let the cheesecake sit at room temperature for 30 minutes before serving it for the best taste and texture.

-- Use a fairly big sharp knife like this one to cut slices.
-Run the knife under hot water and carefully wipe off the blade between each slice, so they’re clean and pretty.
+- Use a big, sharp knife like this one to cut slices.
+Run the knife under hot water and carefully wipe off the blade between each slice so they’re clean and pretty.
 Then slide a metal server underneath the graham cracker crust to ensure it doesn’t crumble.

 - You can also freeze the cheesecake (without the lemon curd).
-You can place the whole cheesecake (or individual slices) on a baking sheet inside the freezer until firm.
+Place the whole cheesecake (or individual slices) on a baking sheet inside the freezer until firm.
 Wrap the cheesecake or each individual slice in plastic wrap and place in a freezer bag.
 Freeze for up to 2 months.

 - To serve, defrost a whole cheesecake in the fridge overnight.
 You can also defrost individual slices in the fridge overnight, or at room temperature for 30 minutes.